- Footnotes in History -

 ILL-FATED BASKETEERS -- The Kentucky Wildcats of 1926-27 (pictured above) were an ill-fated team, found the going rough from start to finish and won only three contest over a full-season schedule of 16 games.
 The team members were, left to right, front row -- Jimmy Sharpe, Claire Dees, C. Foster Helm, Capt.
 Paul Jenkins, Frank Phipps and Edwin Knadler; second row -- Coach Basil Hayden (All-America at Kentucky in 1921), Ferdinand Wieman, Egbert Marshall, Bill Heizer and Bill Ropke. |

-Nowadays when the University of Kentucky basketball team romps through a season -- winning nine-tenths of its games over big time oponents -- and then breezes through a national tournament, not even the most rabid fan will lift a eybrow in surprise.
+Nowadays when the University of Kentucky basketball team romps through a season -- winning nine-tenths of its games over big time opponents -- and then breezes through a national tournament, not even the most rabid fan will lift a eyebrow in surprise.

 It is no more than is expected of the famous basketeers.